 The Spartan king, Leotychides, led the Greek fleet.
 When they arrived at Mycale, they discovered that the Persians had beached their ships and had retreated to defensive positions inland with their Ionian Greek allies.

-The Greeks disembarked from their own ships and approached the Persian lines.
 Leotychides announced to the Ionians in the Persian forces that if they changed sides, they would be guaranteed freedom for their home cities.

 The Battle of Mycale was a resounding victory for the Greeks.
 Not only did they destroy the Persian fleet, but they also killed thousands of Persian soldiers in the process.

-This victory disrupted Persia's control of parts of Asia Minor.
+Ultimately, this victory disrupted Persia's control of parts of Asia Minor.

-The battles of Plataea and Mycale were two of the most important in Ancient Greek history.
+The battles of Plataea and Mycale were two of the most important in ancient Greek history.

 These two battles are considered to be the end of the Greco-Persian Wars.
 Never again would a Persian king aim to conquer Greece through military means.